Nipmuc Program of Studies

 Advanced Placement Calculus BC AP 1 Credit Grade 12

 Explore the world of functions through the exploration of series and sequences.
-Learn how to analyze equations in greater depth who’ve ever attempted before!
-The AP Calculus BC course is designed for students who have already begun the study of Calculus to continue to prepare the student for to pursue calculus at the higher level in college as well as prepare the students for the AP Calculus BC Exam.
+Learn how to analyze equations in greater depth than you’ve ever attempted before!
+The AP Calculus BC course is designed for students who have already begun the study of Calculus to continue to prepare the student to pursue calculus at the higher level in college as well as prepare the students for the AP Calculus BC Exam.
 The preparation includes learning the mathematical concepts and preparing for the difficulty level and style of the Calculus BC Exam.
 Students will work in a variety of formats that will challenge their ability to apply and explain the concepts in addition to being able to compute answers.
 The course assessments are designed to be consistent with the level of the AP Exam.
 Curriculum, pacing and rigor will follow the College Board guidelines.
 Students must take the Advanced Placement exam in May in order to receive AP credit for the course.
 Students should successfully complete Calculus A with Pre-Calculus prior to enrolling in this course.

 Home ART BUSINESS ENGLISH HISTORY MATH MUSIC SCIENCE WORLD LANGUAGE STUDENT SUPPORT SERVICES